hanabeth/udacity-portfolio/README.md

 ## License

 This program is based off of a project from [Udacity's Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-The React boilerplate I used to create this project - [React Boilerplate](https://github.com/facebookincubator/create-react-app)
+The React boilerplate I used to create this project - [React Boilerplate](https://github.com/facebookincubator/create-react-app).
+Icons used on site are from [Font Awesome](http://fontawesome.io).